Facebook lets you see all active ads running on Pages

 Sandberg said she doesn't think the new policies -- which could increase delays for marketers trying to post ads to Facebook -- would not "meaningfully impact" Facebook's revenue.

-Facebook's advertising business model has also been under intense scrutiny following a scandal in March involving Cambridge Analytica.
+The advertising business model at Facebook has also been under intense scrutiny following a scandal in March involving Cambridge Analytica.
 The digital consultancy, which had ties to the Trump presidential campaign, improperly accessed personal information on up to 87 million Facebook users.
 Facebook primarily collects that data in the first place to help marketers on the social network better target their ads at specific audiences.

 Facebook has also announced an election ads database, as well as "paid for by" labels to accompany political ads.
 The social network has also tightened restrictions on who could buy ads, requiring people who want to advertise for political issues -- not just political candidates -- to be verified with things like a mailing address.

-On Thursday, Facebook also said its launching its political ads labeling and archive in Brazil, ahead of October's general election.
+On Thursday, Facebook also said it's launching its political ad labeling and archive in Brazil, ahead of October's general election.

 In April, right before CEO Mark Zuckerberg headed to Capitol Hill for two congressional hearings over Facebook's recent scandals, Facebook's chief said he supports the Honest Ads Act.
-The legislation is a bipartisan bill imposing regulations on online campaign ads.
+The legislation is a bipartisan bill that would impose regulations on online campaign ads.

 On Thursday, Sandberg said Facebook also supports the California Data Privacy Protection Act being voted on Thursday, which would allow people to know what information companies collect about them.